 With Sky Cinema you just get, well, Sky Cinema - but remember you'll also get the live channels.
 And every now and then, one of those channels may turn into a special edition one for a limited time.
 In November 2015, for instance, Sky Cinema Harry Potter streamed the Harry Potter movies all day long back-to-back.
 In the past it's offered the likes of Sky Cinema 007 and Sky Cinema 80s, and most years you can watch Sky Cinema Christmas in December.

 Well, the two services offer movies in a slightly different way, which means each one is better suited to different circumstances.

-For live movie channels, and the chance to watch both live and on-demand films in stunning HD quality, you'll want Sky Cinema added on to a TV package.
+For live movie channels, and the chance to watch both live and on-demand films in stunning quality, you'll want Sky Cinema added on to a TV package.
 It'll work out more expensive, but you'll get so much more from it.

 On the other hand, if you don't want a pay TV package, you can save money by going through Now.
 It's a far more flexible option, though you'll have to sacrifice quality.
 And, perhaps most importantly, it tends to be cheaper - and it's especially good value when you bundle it in with broadband.